eastonYi/asr-tf1/README.md

 ## model code
 - `__call__`
-the forward compution of model and generate logits, which is then used in `build_single_graph` to compute loss and gradients.
+the forward compution of model and generate logits, which is then used in `build_single_graph` to compute loss and gradients. all the variavles in the model should be defined within

 - `build_single_graph`
 process input and call the self to build forward graph, then compute loss and gradients.